 In the Maasai culture, forced early marriage (FEM) occurs immediately following cutting, many times to an older man as a second or third wife.
 The girls are sold for a dowry of cows or goats often at a very young age.
 They typically leave their home for an empty marriage and a life of slavery.
 Their education is ended.
 Understandably, girls are running away to escape this demeaning and cruel process which leads to physical and psychological damage.

 Social implications are also severe for community and national development.
 The ability of girls who have undergone FGM and FEM to contribute to the community is extremely limited.
 Married off at an early age, these girls live a life of gender discrimination and inequalities with little or no participation in family, community, or national decision making.
 They do not even participate in deciding when or to whom they marry.

-For more information please view the two videos below.
+For more information, watch the videos below.

-WARNING: The videos below contain mature content and are not recommended for younger audiences.
+WARNING: The videos contain mature content and are not recommended for younger audiences.
 Parental guidance is recommended.